 2 years or less

-*Based on Alaska DOL data for Dietitians & Nutritionists
+*based on 2016 Alaska DOL data for Dietitians and Nutritionists

 One-page Description (PDF):

 Certified dietary managers are responsible for supervising food services and nutrition care services in various types of facilities or community-based programs.
 Typical activities in food service departments include helping with menu planning, producing schedules, and the standardizing of recipes.
 In addition, Certified Dietary Managers often oversee ordering, receiving, and storing of food and supplies.
 They may supervise other dietary workers and maintain equipment, sanitation, safety, and security procedures.
 Hospital-based certified dietary managers also help patients with menu selection and routine modifications to diets.

 Certified dietary managers may or may not work under the direction of a dietitian.
 In some cases, such as with a school district, a registered dietitian may not be employed and thus all the nutritional decisions are made by the certified dietary manager.
 When certified dietary managers work in long term health care organizations, they are generally the department manager for the food services department with a registered dietitian serving as a consultant.
 In this case they are responsible for all aspects of the department from hiring, firing, writing evaluations, purchasing, scheduling, menus and any other duties that go with a specific job.